manexagirrezabal/bilstm_crf4scansion/README.md

 But as at first, when our day was fair.  ___________ + - - + - - + - +
 ```

+# Usgae (server mode)
+As the software requires python2.7, we can overcome this by running the scansion model as a server, and interact with it using a client from Python3.x.
+The server can be run using the `tagger_server.py` program:

+`scansion_env/bin/python2.7 tagger/tagger_server.py`

+And the client, is saved in this same directory:

+`python3 client.py "Woman much missed, how you call to me, call to me,"`

+Which performs scansion and cleanup, and therefore, it would return the following:

+`+- - + - - + - - + - +`

 # Citation

  - Agirrezabal, Manex, Iñaki Alegría, and Mans Hulden. ["A Comparison of Feature-Based and Neural Scansion of Poetry."](https://aclanthology.org/R17-1003/) Proceedings of the International Conference Recent Advances in Natural Language Processing, RANLP 2017.
 2017.